 And now for what Sandra Oh wore on the show.
 This is a great jumpsuit; Oh looks chic as hell (sorry, Reynolds Woodcock).
 This also reminds me that I still need to watch Killing Eve.

-Get yourself someone who can do both casual and fancy.
 It was the Scandal series finale last night (things were handled, great clothes were worn), but earlier this week Kerry Washington attended Eva Longoria’s Star ceremony in a killer outfit.

 Houndstooth appeared from time to time in Olivia Pope’s wardrobe, but she would not have worn something as colorful as this Oscar de la Renta frock.
 Sunglasses give it a daytime glam feel and I am head over heels for this look.